 What makes acetate a great material for eyeglass frames?

 - Acetate is lightweight.

-Comfort is important if you wear eyeglasses throughout your day.
-Acetate is an extremely lightweight plastic, so it’s the perfect material for eyeglass frames.
-When you wear an acetate frame, you won’t feel discomfort even if your eyeglasses have been sitting on your face the entire day.
+Comfort is essential if you wear eyeglasses throughout your day.
+Acetate is a highly lightweight plastic, so it’s the perfect material for eyeglass frames.
+When wearing an acetate frame, you won’t feel discomfort even if your eyeglasses have been on your face the entire day.
 You’ll no longer have to go through the inconvenience of having to readjust your eyeglasses every few minutes.

-With an acetate frame, the nose pads are molded into the rest of the frame which provides much more comfort and eliminates friction.
+With an acetate frame, the nose pads are molded into the rest of the frame, providing much more comfort and eliminating friction.
 When you wear acetate eyeglasses, you don’t have to worry about getting those red marks on your nose like when you wear metal frames.

 - Acetate is durable.